sabyrzhan/web-development-bootcamp/README.md

 * Chapter 18-19: Created Intro To NodeJS with ExpressJS.
 Nothing new: standard deployment, usages of GET/PUT methods.
 * Chapter 21: Learned EJS: templates and layouts, nodejs modules.
 * Chapter 22: Finished EJS challenge.
+* Chapter 27: Adapted Mongoose into ToDoList and EJS-Challenge Blogging.
+Learned about Mongoose library.